BenDStokes/Vari-Tensor/README.md

 ### Conan

-Vari-Tensor can be built with Conan via the provided conanfile.
+You can also build with Conan via the provided conanfile.

 ## :arrow_forward: Usage